Wednesday, 11 July 2018

 Being a creation of a film-maker, the texts are supposed to be read and compared to each other like shots in a montage.
 This is a fantastic idea, with texts reflecting, refracting and contradicting each other, create a kaleidoscope of meaning.

 Having read a lot about the Lunar Men, particularly Erasmus Darwin and a number of very positive histories of the Enlightenment, the inherent criticism of the machine age came as a surprise.
-It shouldn’t have been though, because as a teen I was very much of the opinion that rationalism and the industrial revolution was not just the death of superstition but the death of magic and wonder as well.
+It shouldn’t have been though, because as a teen I was very much of the opinion that rationalism and the industrial revolution were not just the death of superstition but the death of magic and wonder as well.

 One of the greatest surprises was the accompanying religious revolution.
 I was aware of Wesley, Whitefield and other religious reformers of the era and that such religious movements were a response to the enlightenment and mechanical modes of thinking.
 What I hadn’t considered was the class issue, that such movements were a bourgeoise-ification of religion.

 I was delighted to see Goldsmith, Johnson and Kit Smart being used.
-Jennings, compiling his pieces in the 30s, passes on the false information that Jubilate Agno was written in Bedlam, but he does have an interesting interpretation of it as one man's attempt to bring his religion and rationalism in sync.
+Jennings, compiling his pieces in the 30s, passes on the false information that Jubilate Agno was written in Bedlam but he does have an interesting interpretation of it as one man's attempt to bring his religion and rationalism in sync.

 There’s also the fact that Jennings seems to ignore the fact that peasants were terribly oppressed in times before the industrial revolution - serfs were banned from travelling, people starved without even an attempt at poor relief.
 The problem with the industrial revolution seems less to do with intentional exploitation and more to do with being unable to keep up with new developments.
 Not that the scientists are evil but that the ideas of scientists outpace sociological ones.